|

 2. Place a large piece of parchment paper on a cookie sheet.

-4. Dip bananas into the melted chocolate, using a spoon to evenly coat the bananas with chocolate.
+4. Dip the bananas into the melted chocolate, using a spoon to evenly coat the bananas.
 Place the banana on parchment paper.

 Notes

-Cooking Tip: For optimal flavor, serve bananas within 2 weeks.
+Storage Tip: Once the chocolate is hard, transfer the bananas to an airtight container.
+Store in the freezer.
+For optimal flavor, serve bananas within 2 weeks.

 Nutrition